okfn/ecportal-server-setup/installation.rst

       bash ./install_backend_services.sh | tee ./backend_install.log

- 3. This will prompt you for a password for the `okfn` user.
+ 3. This will prompt you for a password for the `ecportal` user.
 Other thatn that it should run without further prompts.

 This will install solr, postgres and elasticsearch.